Public and Government Inquiries

 How the Inquiry will do its work

-The Inquiry will begin considering evidence on 21 January 2026.
+The Inquiry began considering evidence from 21 January 2026.

 - Minute 1 – Conduct of the Inquiry (PDF, 236KB)